Lady Chatterley's Lover and D.H. Lawrence's Views on Sex

 Lawrence believed that the marriage bond between a man and a woman founded on true love (vice counterfeit love) represented the highest expression of sexual intimacy.
 It alone has the durability to tap into the harmonious mystery of existence, which is all about cycles of life and death, growth and decay, beginnings and endings.
 We are no different; we also live in this cosmos of never-ending cycles.
 The seasons change, and so do we.
 Life begins and ends, and so do we.
 The people we are in the beginning are not the people we are at the end.

-Sex takes the two halves, the mind and the body, that comprise each individual, and then unites them together as man and woman.
+Sex takes the two halves, the mind and the body, which comprise each individual and then unite them as man and woman.
 The beautiful harmony that Mellors and Connie found can be the result.
 "Sex is the great unifier.
 In its big, slower vibration it is the warmth of heart which makes people happy together, in togetherness."

 Does Lawrence's argument have some merit?
 I believe it does.
 The fact that people keep reading Lady Chatterley's Lover almost a century after it was published shows that its universal themes have some staying power.
 It's still a captivating story made even better by Lawrence's gift of prose.
 Even if you don't buy his soaring rhetoric about the centrality of sex to our being, the highly eroticized romance between Mellors and Connie still captures our imaginations.